-The analysis provided by the current report feeds the design criteria of the architecture in terms of the potential technical implementations, establishing protocols, models and methodologies to achieve pre-specified objectives for the PI Control and Management platform.
-This is effectively done not only by surfacing the specific functions under each layer but also highlighting the interconnectivity and interoperability of each layer with the others.
+The analysis provided by the 2nd version of this deliverable, D1.11 and following the recent progress of work and developments in 2020, fed the design criteria of the architecture in terms of the potential technical implementations, establishing protocols, models and methodologies to achieve pre-specified objectives for the PI Control and Management platform.
+This is effectively done not only by surfacing the specific functions under each layer but also highlighting the interconnectivity and interoperability of each layer with the others as well as the integration with external legacy systems while maintaining security.